 Hinge at your hips with your knees slightly bent to lower the bell down towards your knees/shins.
 Think of pushing your butt back towards the wall behind you while keeping a flat back and neutral neck.
 This is the deadlift portion of the move.

-Once you “catch” the weight at your chest; hold the weight at shoulder height in a front rack position as you perform a squat.
-Lowering your hips down parallel to your knees.
+Once you catch the weight at your chest; hold the weight at shoulder height in a front rack position as you perform a squat.
+Lower your hips down parallel to your knees.

-How is the Staggered Stand Kettlebell Swing Different from a Standard Kettlebell Swing: Your hip hinge becomes deeper on one side (the leg that is more forward).
-The leg that’s forward has to do more of the work — specifically slowing the weight during the hip hinge and then explosively pushing it back forward again.
+How is the Staggered Stance Kettlebell Swing Different from a Standard Kettlebell Swing?
+Your hip hinge becomes deeper on one side (the leg that is forward).
+The leg that’s forward has to do more of the work — specifically slowing the weight during the hip hinge and then explosively pushing it forward again.

-Stand tall with your feet shoulder width apart, slightly staggered.
+Stand tall with your feet slightly staggered and shoulder-width distance apart.
 Right leg slightly in front of left leg; both toes still facing forward.
 Engage your core.

 Hinge forward at the hips to reach for the kettlebell in front of you.
 Place your hands on the horns, palms facing your body.